 A current clamp offers a way to measure the current in a conductor without the need to break the circuit.
 The current can be measured while maintaining a galvanic isolation between the measuring instrument and the circuit under test.

-TiePie engineering offers two different current clamps:
+TiePie engineering offers three different current clamps:

-| Model | Ranges | |
+Model Ranges

-20 A / 80 A switchable range, AC and DC |
+Current clamp TP-CC80 Current clamp TP-CC80: 0 - 20 A and 0 - 80 A input ranges 20 A / 80 A switchable range, AC and DC

-| Current clamp TP-CC600 | 200 A / 600 A switchable range, AC and DC |
+Current clamp TP-CC600 Current clamp TP-CC600: 0 - 200 A and 0 - 600 A input ranges 200 A / 600 A switchable range, AC and DC

 To measure a current using a current clamp, connect the current clamp to one of the inputs of the oscilloscope.
 The TiePie engineering current clamps have 4 mm female banana sockets.
 Connect the red socket to the positive terminal of the input and the black socket to the negative terminal.